DPhil in Psychiatry

 The range of research topics available to you is extensive and includes core areas of neurobiology, psychological treatments, developmental psychiatry and social psychiatry.
 You will be based in Oxford for the three to four years of your DPhil but you can be based elsewhere in the world during the data collection phase of your research for a maximum of one year.

-As a part-time student you will be required to attend seminars/supervision meetings/research meetings and other obligations in Oxford as much as possible.
+If you are studying part-time, you will be required to attend seminars/supervision meetings/research meetings and other obligations in Oxford as much as possible during both term-time and outside of term-time.
 There will be limited flexibility in the dates and pattern of attendance, which will be determined by mutual agreement with your supervisor.
-Attendance will be required during both term-time and outside of term-time as mutually agreed with your supervisor.
-You will have the opportunity to tailor your part-time study / skills training in liaison with your supervisor and agree your pattern of attendance.
+You will have the opportunity to tailor your part-time study/skills training in liaison with your supervisor and agree your pattern of attendance.

 Supervision